-Blue Microphones Spark
+Blue Spark Blackout

 Blue Yeti USB Microphone

-- Multiple pattern selection.
+- multiple pattern selection;

-- Perfect for vocals, musical instruments, podcasting, voiceovers, interviews, field recordings.
+- perfect for vocals, musical instruments, podcasting, voiceovers, interviews, field recordings.

-- Perfect for podcasting.
+- perfect for podcasting;

-- Feels better than Yeti for some users.
+- feels better than Yeti for some users.

-- Requires 48V power.
+- requires 48V power;

-- Boring design.
+- boring design.
 Like, really boring.

-- Great for vocals.
+- great for vocals;

-- LED phantom power indicator.
+- LED phantom power indicator;

-- Swivel stand mount.
+- swivel stand mount.

-- Just a tat of background noise.
+- a bit of background noise.

 Behringer B-2 PRO

-- Cardioid, omnidirectional or figure eight pattern.
+- cardioid, omnidirectional or figure eight pattern;

-- Max.
+- the max.
 SPL (1% THD @ 1 kHz): from cardioid 138 dB to omnidirectional 149 dB.

 Avantone CK-6 (with the most passionate design)

-- Metal shock mount.
+- metal shock mount.

-- Not for male performers.
+- not for male performers.

-If you use this hardware you can legitimately call your set-up a “studio”.back to menu ↑
+If you use this hardware, you can legitimately call your set-up a “studio”.back to menu ↑

 Rode NT1A Anniversary

-Gold plated diaphragm is the first thing you should know about the Rode NT1A Anniversary.
+A golden diaphragm is the first feature of the Rode NT1A Anniversary you should know about.
 Self Noise of only 5 dB (A) impresses people as well.
-The NT1A operates like a true condenser which is definitely a step up.
+The NT1A operates like a true condenser which is definitely a step forward.
 Maximum SPL of 137dB would allow you to successfully scream into it.
-Sensitivity figure are complicated for this thing: -31.9dB re 1 Volt/Pascal (25.00mV @ 94 dB SPL) +/- 2 dB @ 1kHz, but you get it, the mic’s sensitive.
+The sensitivity figure is complicated for this thing: -31.9dB re 1 Volt/Pascal (25.00mV @ 94 dB SPL) +/- 2 dB @ 1kHz, but you get it, the mic’s sensitive.
 And as the pic shows, you get a lot more than a mic: a studio grade pop shield, a shock mount, a premium 20-feet microphone cable, dust cover, and an instructional DVD full of recording tips.

-- More than a mic in the package.
+- more than a mic in the package.

-- None really.
+- none really.

 Aston Origin Studio

-- Drop dead design.
+- drop dead design;

-- No transformers.
+- no transformers.

-- Comes without XLR cable.
+- comes without XLR cable.

 Sony C800GPAC is going to make you feel like that whale from Moby Dick.
-Don’t mind the boring design, this is the mic that turns any setup into a studio.
+Don’t mind the boring design – this is the mic that turns any set-up into a studio.
 Besides cash requirements, C800GPAC also has power requirements: 100/120 VAC and 30W.

-- Boring design. (maybe so people would not steal it)
+- boring design. (maybe so people would not steal it)